Analyzing Trends in Visual Studio

 Visualize trends in your application

 Application Insights Trends creates a time series visualization from your app's telemetry.
 Each time series visualization displays one type of telemetry, grouped by one property of that telemetry, over some time range.
-For example, you might want to view server requests, grouped by the country from which they originated, over the last 24 hours.
+For example, you might want to view server requests, grouped by the country/region from which they originated, over the last 24 hours.
 In this example, each bubble on the visualization would represent a count of the server requests for some country/region during one hour.

 Use the controls at the top of the window to adjust what types of telemetry you view.
 First, choose the telemetry types in which you're interested:

 - Telemetry Type - Server requests, exceptions, dependencies, or custom events

 - Time Range - Anywhere from the last 30 minutes to the last 3 days